amphib24/powershell/ads-file-transfer/README.md

 # ADS (Alternative Data Stream) File Transfer PowerShell

 ## Description
 This is a script I wrote during a live lab during my Pentest+ studies to transfer the contents of a ADS file from a local machine to a remote attackbox.

+## Disclaimer
 This was designed for educational purposes only and is not intended for illegal or malicious use of any kind.

 ## Features
    - Reads hidden ADS content from a file